Alaska

-Alaska (/əˈlæskə/ ə-LASS-kə) is a non-contiguous U.S. state on the northwest extremity of North America.
+Alaska (/ə.ˈlæs.kə/, ə-LASS-kə) is a U.S. state located in the northwestern regions of North America.
 Part of the Western United States region, it is one of the two non-contiguous U.S. states, alongside Hawaii.
-Alaska is considered to be the northernmost, westernmost, and easternmost (the Aleutian Islands cross the 180th meridian into the eastern hemisphere) state in the United States.
-It borders the Canadian territory of Yukon and the province of British Columbia to the east.
-It shares a western maritime border, in the Bering Strait, with Russia's Chukotka Autonomous Okrug.
-The Chukchi and Beaufort Seas of the Arctic Ocean lie to the north, and the Pacific Ocean lies to the south.
-It is a semi-exclave of the U.S., and is the largest exclave in the world.
+Alaska is considered to be the northernmost, westernmost, and, longitudinally, the easternmost state in the United States.
+(Note: the Aleutian Islands cross the 180th meridian into the eastern hemisphere.)
+It is a semi-exclave of the U.S., bordering the Canadian territory of Yukon and the province of British Columbia to the east.
+It shares a western maritime border in the Bering Strait with Russia's Chukotka Autonomous Okrug, and is closer to another continent (Asia) than any other U.S. state.
+The Chukchi and Beaufort Seas of the Arctic Ocean lie to the north, and the Pacific Ocean to the south.

-Alaska is the largest U.S. state by area, comprising more total area than the following three largest states of Texas, California, and Montana combined, and is the seventh-largest subnational division in the world.
-It is the third-least populous and most sparsely populated U.S. state.
-With a population of 740,133 in 2024, it is the most populous territory in North America located mostly north of the 60th parallel, with more than quadruple the combined populations of Northern Canada and Greenland.
-Alaska contains the four largest cities in the United States by area, including the state capital of Juneau.
-Alaska's most populous city is Anchorage, and approximately half of Alaska's residents live within its metropolitan area.
+Alaska is the largest U.S. state by area—comprising more total area than the next three largest states of Texas, California, and Montana combined—and is the world's largest semi-exclave and seventh-largest subnational division.
+With a population of 740,133 in 2024, it is the third-least populous and most sparsely populated state in the U.S., but the most populous territory in North America located mostly north of the 60th parallel, with more than quadruple the combined populations of Northern Canada and Greenland.
+Alaska contains the four largest cities in the United States by area, including its capital, Juneau.
+Alaska's most populous city is Anchorage, and approximately half the state's residents live within its metropolitan area.